andreasvirkus/cottage/src/about.md

 Since some do care about the _official_ part of this, here's a rundown:
 - **CS at Tallinn University of Technology**
     - quit June 2015
-    - description
+    - I in no way mean to bad-mouth, but the (at the time) outdated curriculum and narrow-minded teachers left me wanting more.
+I've listed the relevant completed courses under my LinkedIn profile.
 - **Hardcore developer training at PluralSight**
-    - May 2015
+    - attended May 2015
-    - description
+    - A thorough overview of a web developer's stack before PluralSight expanded their training courses.
 - **Certificate in Full Stack Development at Free Code Camp**
     - Spring 2015
-    - description
 - **Exact Science Field at Old Town Educational College** (Secondary education)
     - Graduated June 2012

 ## labor

-I like fiddling small components and scripts on codepen, jsfiddle and on my Arduino.
+I like fiddling small components and scripts on codepen, jsfiddle, gist and on my Arduino.
-I started out creating websites for neighbours and small companies:
+I started out creating websites for neighbours and small companies, which really sparked a passion.
+Here's what I've been up to since:
 - **FE developer at Bigbank**
     - _July 2015–current_
     - TODO: Enter job description